emkoch/smilenfer/README.md

 ### results
 Processed GWAS summary statistics, model fits, simulation output, and scripts for generating figures.
 ### smilenfer
 Main code used for analyses, simulations, and plotting.
-This is organized as a python package and which can be installed by first creating a conda environment with the necessary dependencies `conda env create -f smilenfer.yml`.
-After activating the environment run `install.sh`.
+This is organized as a python package and can be installed by first creating a conda environment with the necessary dependencies `conda env create -f smilenfer.yml`.
+After activating the environment with `conda activate smilenfer` run `install.sh`.
 ### snakemake
-Snakemake piplines used for model fits and simulations.
-After installing the pacakge, this is how model fits are actually performed.
+Snakemake pipelines used for model fits and simulations.
+After installing the package, this is how model fits are actually performed.

 #### More information on requirements and runtime can be found in `example_trait/example_trait_analysis.sh`